 Transactions in foreign the currencies from the consolidated entities are recorded by their respective functional currency rates at the date of the transaction.
 At the end of every reporting period, items denoted in foreign currencies will be translated at the closing exchange rate of the day.
 Non-monetary foreign currency items measured at fair value will be translated using the exchange rate on the date when the fair value is measured.
-Non-monetary foreign currency items measured at the exchange rate of the date of the translated at the exchange rate of the date of the translated at the exchange rate of the date of the translated at the exchange rate of the date of the transaction.
+Non-monetary foreign currency items measured at historical cost are translated at the exchange rate of the date of the transaction.